-The Families First Coronavirus Response Act (FFCRA), which is an economic stimulus plan to address the impact of the COVID-19 pandemic, was signed into law on March 18, 2020.
-The U.S. Department of Labor has issued guidance stating that the new law will take effect on April 1, 2020 (note: this is a change from the initial understanding that the law would take effect April 2, 2020).
-While the law contains a range of provisions affecting government benefit programs and COVID-19 testing, the focus of this summary is on those provisions directly applicable to employers.
+The Families First Coronavirus Response Act (FFCRA), which is an economic stimulus plan to address the impact of the COVID-19 pandemic, was signed into law on March 18, 2020, and took effect April 1, 2020.
+Since Summit prepared its initial summary of the FFCRA, the U.S. Department of Labor (DOL) has issued several waves of guidance, as well as temporary regulations.
+Summit is therefore updating this summary to incorporate these developments.
+New guidance will be shown in red font so that readers can easily focus on what has been added to the summary.
+Portions of the initial summary that have been superseded by recent guidance will be indicated by strikethrough.
+While the FFCRA contains a range of provisions affecting government benefit programs and COVID-19 testing, the focus of this summary is on those provisions directly applicable to employers.
 As described more fully below, the FFCRA contains provisions requiring protected and partially-paid leave for employees forced to miss work when their child's school is closed due to the outbreak, as well as provisions creating a right to emergency paid sick leave for certain absences related to the outbreak.